DovetailSoftware/sdk-docs/docfx_project/sdk/FChoice.Toolkits.Clarify~FChoice.Toolkits.Clarify.Interfaces.InterfacesToolkitBase~AllowDuplicateContact.md

 #### Property Value

-A [Boolean](mscorlib~System.Boolean.md) instance with no properties set.
+A [Void](https://msdn.microsoft.com/en-us/library/system.void.aspx) instance with no properties set.
 The properties (Objid, IDNum, etc.) are not relevant to this API.
-A [Void](mscorlib~System.Void.md) instance with no properties set.
-The properties (Objid, IDNum, etc.) are not relevant to this API.A [Boolean](mscorlib~System.Boolean.md) instance with no properties set.
+A [Boolean](https://msdn.microsoft.com/en-us/library/system.boolean.aspx) instance with no properties set.
 The properties (Objid, IDNum, etc.) are not relevant to this API.

 #### Remarks